-Dr Hogarth runs a busy General Rheumatology Service at Ealing Hospital treating all types of arthritis, and soft tissue pain.
-She runs specialist clinics in early inflammatory arthritis, osteoporosis, and connective tissue disease and is responsible for day case admissions for patients receiving infusion treatments.
+Dr Hogarth runs a busy General Rheumatology Service at Ealing Hospital treating all types of arthritis and soft tissue pain.
+She runs specialist clinics in early inflammatory arthritis, osteoporosis, and ankylosing spondylitis and is responsible for day-case admissions for patients requiring intravenous therapies.
 She supervises a one-stop injection clinic for patients requiring joint and soft tissue injections.

 The management of musculoskeletal problems involves a multidisciplinary approach, and Dr Hogarth works closely with other Clinicians involved in this.
-She has regular multidisciplinary meetings with physiotherapists, occupational therapists, and podiatrists.
-She is also involved in combined clinics with Orthopaedic Surgeons and has regular meetings with a consultant radiologist with an interest in musculoskeletal disease to review all radiological investigations.
+She has regular multidisciplinary meetings with physiotherapists, occupational therapists, and podiatrists, and is also involved in combined clinics with Orthopaedic Surgeons.
+She has weekly meetings with a Consultant Radiologist with an interest in musculoskeletal disease to review all radiological investigations.

 Quality of care

-In order to improve patient care, Dr Hogarth works closely with both local General Practitioners and Commissioners to support and develop musculoskeletal services.
-She is currently working on a pilot project with local GP’s aiming to improve the patient pathway by providing shared and open access care for patients with chronic conditions.
-She has been involved in developing a fracture liaison service for patients with osteoporosis, and developed a one stop “tingling hands service” to rapidly identify and treat patients with carpal tunnel syndrome.
+In order to improve patient care, Dr Hogarth works closely with both local General Practitioners and Commissioners to support and develop musculoskeletal services and improve the patient pathway by providing shared and open access care for patients with chronic conditions.
+She has a Postgraduate Certificate in DXA Reporting and is medical lead for the new Fracture Liasion Service at Ealing Hospital which aims to ensure all patients aged 50 and over with a fragility fracture are assessed and treated in line with Royal Osteoporosis Society standards.
+She has been involved in developing a new, one stop “tingling hands service” to rapidly identify and treat patients with Carpal Tunnel Syndrome.

 Membership of Professional Societies